 The Leaked Alito Draft will overturn Roe v.
 Wade

-In 1973 the Roe v.
-Wade case, the Supreme Court ruled that thethe Due Process clause of the Fourteenth Amendment to the Constitution provides a "right to privacy" that protects a woman's right to choose to have an abortion.
-Later the Court in the Planned Parenthood v.
-Casey decestablished the right to abortion up to the point of fetal viability, understood after which it depends on circumstances like the health of the mother.
+In the 1973 Roe v.
+Wade case, the Supreme Court ruled that the 14th Amendment to the Constitution provides a "right to privacy" that protects a woman's right to choose to have an abortion.
+Later the Court established the right to abortion up to the point of fetal viability, after which it depends on circumstances like the health of the mother.
 The draft opinion from Justice Alito and endorsed by the conservative majority says there is no right to privacy, and would let states establish abortion bans in

 Why is it important?

 Americans oppose overturning Roe v.
 Wade by a 2 to 1 margin*.
-No one should be forced to have an unwanted pregnancy or to carry a pregnancy to term against their will.
+No one should be forced to have an unwanted pregnancy.
 Women won the right to control their bodies in 1973.
-We cannot go back to the horrors of women being forced to endure pregnancies (unwanted for any reason, including rape, incest, or health), or dying by the hundreds from illegal, unsafe procedures. adverse for Women who are victims of rape, or even underage girls could be forced to endure pregnancy and birth.
+We cannot go back to women being forced to endure pregnancies or dying from illegal, unsafe procedures.
+Unwanted pregnancies have adverse consequences for women, families and communities.
+Women who are victims of rape, or even underage girls could be forced to endure pregnancy and birth.
 And if the court rules the right to privacy is nonexistent in the 14th amendment, states could nest outlaw same-sex marriage or even inter-racial marriage.

 What can we do?

 In Washington State, the right to abortion is protected by law.
 We passed Initiative 120 in 1991.
-Americans oppose overturning Roe v.
-Wade by a margin of 2 to 1 (Nov.
-7-10 Washington Post - ABC N Now is the time to codify this right nationally into U.S. law.
+Now is the time to codify this right nationally into U.S. law.
 This year we need to make sure we have Senators and a Representative who support the right to privacy, including the right to choose abortion.

 * Nov.
 7-10 Washington Post – ABC News Poll